Skip to main content

 Hydra: Layer 2 Scaling

 If you have put a Redis cache in front of a Postgres database, the model is familiar: Layer 1 is the durable source of record, and the Head is the fast, temporary layer shared by a known set of participants.
-Committing funds loads state into that fast layer, the participants transact there with no per-operation cost, and fanout flushes the agreed final state back to Layer 1, with the contestation period acting as a grace window to catch a disagreement before it finalizes.
+Depositing funds loads state into that fast layer, the participants transact there with no per-operation cost, and fanout flushes the agreed final state back to Layer 1, with the contestation period acting as a grace window to catch a disagreement before it finalizes.
 The trade-off is the same as a cache cluster: you pay a Layer 1 cost to open and close the Head, but everything inside is fast and free.

 How a Hydra Head works